Fellowships

 - If approval is received from Department Head, faculty should contact the College Research Office for assistance with the submission.

-- If the fellowship is awarded, faculty are responsible for working with the university’s benefits office to understand the implications of the fellowship for benefits, including but not limited to retirement contributions and health insurance.
+- If the fellowship is awarded, faculty are responsible for working with the university’s benefits office to understand the implications of the benefits, including but not limited to retirement contributions and health insurance.
+(Scholarly Reassignment Regulation 05.20.24)

 Many fellowships may offer pay greater than a faculty member’s current salary.
 In cases where the fellowship is prestigious, the dean may, under university policy approve a waiver of the cap on salary.
 When the award of a fellowship will yield annual compensation from the fellowship and university salary greater than the current salary, the Department Head will submit to the Associate Dean for Research and Engagement a memo explaining the prestige of the fellowship and the reasons why exceeding the salary cap is justified.
 The Associate Dean will review this memo and make a recommendation to the Dean.